All Episodes

 The value of whatever's going on in Egypt.

-And you can sit there and look at this and you can say it's marvelous.
+And you can sit there and look at this, and you can say it's marvelous.

-It's people standing up for democracy, it's people wanting freedom, it's historic, whatever.
+It's people standing up for democracy.

 You can try to make this out to be as important as the fall of the Berlin Wall if you want to.